pac4j/jee-pac4j/README.md

 | MongoDB | `pac4j-mongo`
 | Stormpath | `pac4j-stormpath`

-It supports many authorization checks, called [**authorizers**](https://github.com/pac4j/pac4j/wiki/Authorizers) available in the `pac4j-core` and `pac4j-http` submodules: role / permission checks, CSRF token validation...
+It also supports many authorization checks, called [**authorizers**](https://github.com/pac4j/pac4j/wiki/Authorizers) available in the `pac4j-core` and `pac4j-http` submodules: role / permission checks, CSRF token validation...

 ## How to use it?